Local Governing Body

 As Chief Executive of the EPT, Sharon project managed the successful opening of The Heights Blackburn, Eden School and The Heights Burnley.
 She led the academy conversions for Coal Clough Academy and Pleckgate High School and more recently the re-brokerage and transfer of Atherton High School and Burnley High School into the EPT.
 Sharon was formerly chief executive of the Education Improvement Partnership (EIP), a formal collaboration between all secondary phase schools in Blackburn with Darwen which raised educational outcomes, developed business links and delivered national education conferences.
 She was Vice Chair of the governing body for a primary school which was judged as outstanding by Ofsted.
 Sharon worked as Strategic Manager (Operations) for CXL and Area Manager for Connexions Lancashire Ltd. She graduated as MBA in 2011 from Lancaster University.

-Vannessa Knowles – Health and Safety Governor
+Vannessa Knowles – Lead Governor for Health & Safety and Curriculum & Data

 Vannessa Knowles has 24 years teaching experience and has recently been appointed as Headteacher of St Edward’s Darwen, a good school with outstanding features with outstanding provision for pupil welfare.
 She has worked as a member of SLT for over 15 years including deputy, at a local North West school praised for its progress and attainment (top 2% of schools nationally – Nick Gibb Education Minister)

-Caroline Robinson – Staff Governor
+Caroline Robinson – Staff Governor and Lead Governor for Creative Arts

 Caroline has been a Teaching Assistant at Eden school for over 2 years.
 She is passionate to do her absolute best for the children, ensuring that they can reach and surpass their potential and build their confidence.
 Caroline thoroughly enjoys her job thus taking on the role as a Governor as a fantastic extension of this, Caroline is looking forward to the challenge.
 Outside of school she is a Mum to 2 boys, enjoys reading, muay thai boxing, renovating the house and walking with the family dog.

-Claire Davies – Governor
+Claire Davies – Vice Chair and SEND Governor

 After leaving a career in Professional Musical Theatre Claire began working within the Education sector for Sporting NRG as a P.E and Dance co-ordinator.
 In 2016 she Joined Crosshill Special School which is now part of the Champion Education Trust as a Teaching Assistant level 2.
 In between 2016 and 2019 she undertook continued professional development and gained her QTS.
 Within her time at Crosshill Claire led on P.E and Learning Outside the Classroom initiatives across the school.
 In 2020 she joined Lotus School where she developed a new curriculum using her “out of the box” approach to help engage children back into learning.
 Claire has recently moved back to Crosshill school as Assistant SENCo and will be leading Forest School.